acganesh/acganesh.github.io/site/content/posts/transformers.md

 ### 3.2) MultiHeadAttention

 MultiHeadAttention is a simple extension of single-head attention.
-Here, we will just redo the above operation several times with a different learnd `$\mathbf{Q}, \mathbf{K}$ and `$\mathbf{V}$` matrices.
+Here, we will just redo the above operation several times with a different learned `$\mathbf{Q}, \mathbf{K}$` and `$\mathbf{V}$` matrices.
 We will then concatenate the result of each attention head together, which is then multiplied by a linear projection.

 In code, this looks like this: